starius/wt-classes/locales-test.1.rst

  * no tabs are allowed
  * Wt itself translations are in the beginning and need not be sorted

-If **--wt** option is provided, this file is used to check traslations of Wt messages itself (e.g. "Wt.WDatePicker.Close").
+If **--wt** option is provided, this file is used to check translations of Wt messages itself (e.g. "Wt.WDatePicker.Close").

 To use message translations in Wt app, **Wt::WString::tr()** function is used.